 A trope is a commonly used literary device.
 It can be a cliché and it can be used well.

-Sci-fi tropes are everywhere.
-For example, “beaming” up to the Enterprise in Star Trek is a Trope used by the writer of the show, Gene Roddenberry, to save money on expensive space shuttle sets.
-It has become iconic and people would miss it if it was taken out of the show.
+Science fiction tropes are everywhere.
+For example, ‘beaming up’ to the Enterprise in Star Trek is a trope used by the writer of the show, Gene Roddenberry, to save money on expensive space shuttle sets.
+It has become iconic and people would miss it if it were taken out of the show.

 How is it used?

-These are very common Sci-Fi tropes used in successful books and series.
+These are very common science fiction tropes used in successful books and series.
 I have taken them from TV shows you may know and 100-year-old books you probably won’t.
 Regardless, many of these are used every day to make the books and TV we all love to read and watch.

 By reading these, you will be inspired to create your own work.
 You should add a twist to any old idea to make it seem new.
 But, old tropes die hard and that’s because they are too good to be forgotten.

-- Faster than light is the bread and butter of all space travel in Sci-Fi.
+- Faster than light is the bread and butter of all space travel in science fiction.
 Breaking the rules of physics is often the best way to get your character from planet to planet.